redhog/InfiniteGlass/PROTOCOLS.md

 of client windows are to be preffered over ClientMessages implementing actions.

-# Compositor
+# Renderer

-Window rendering is implemented by the compositor, wm.
+Window rendering is implemented by the compositor, glass-renderer.
 It is controlled by properties both on individual client windows and on the root window.

 ## Window properties